Jean Lee (aircraftwoman): Early life

 Lee was born in Cranbrook, British Columbia on July 26, 1924, to Lee Look (Chow Man) and Huey Shee Lee.
-One of nine sibling, she had two brothers who also served in the military – Wilson John Lee who served with training command at Fort Macleod, and William, who served in the Korean War.
+One of nine siblings, she had two brothers who also served in the military – Wilson John Lee who served with training command at Fort Macleod, and William, who served in the Korean War.
 Her paternal grandfather John Lee had immigrated to Canada from China in the early 1900s and settled in the Chinatown area of Cranbrook, running a general store until his death in 1925.
 Her father Lee Look had been 12 when he arrived with his father, and spent some time in China before returning to Canada.
 He became a successful shop owner and invested in property.

 Royal Canadian Air Force Women's Division

 Lee enlisted in the Royal Canadian Air Force in 1942 when a Mobile Recruiting Unit visited Cranbrook.
 This was the first year that the Canadian military accepted volunteers of Chinese heritage.

 After undergoing basic training in Toronto, Lee was stationed from 1942 to 1945 at the Royal Canadian Air Force Depot, Eastern Air Command, at Rockcliffe, Ontario.
-She was the only Chinese-Canadian to be accepted into the RCAF’s Women’s Division during World War II.
+She was the only Chinese-Canadian to be accepted into the Royal Canadian Air Force Women's Division during World War II.
 The division was made up of over 17,000 women.